How to Get the IEP/PDP Process Started

 If you want to opt out of the standard achievement test requirement for home schoolers because you suspect your child has a learning disability, here are the steps:

 Get a diagnosis.
 Awareness that your student seems to have difficulty in processing information, in expressing themselves verbally or in writing, reverses letters or numbers, or is simply struggling in general academically is not enough.
 You need an actual diagnosis.
 We recommend contacting Jilene Modlin M.Ed.
 She is our preferred PDP provider.
 Jilene has thirty years of educational experience working with students needing unique learning approaches.
 She has developed connections throughout the state to bridge homeschooling, traditional school, and education testing.
-You may contact her by phone at 503-933-4875 or email her at bridges2resources@gmail.com.
+You may contact her by phone at 503-933-4875 or email her at .

 Notify your Educational Services District.
 Once you have a diagnosis from a professional service provider, notify your ESD that you will, or are currently home schooling your child with an identified learning disability.
 ESD, in turn, will communicate this information to the school district.